Skip to main content

 Once you’re ready to officially form your business, it’s time to file your Certificate of Organization.

 You file your LLC formation paperwork with the Arkansas Secretary of State.
-You can either file online ($45) or by mail/in person ($50).
-Certificates filed online take between 3 and 7 business days to process, while mailed forms take 7 to 10 business days.
+You can either file online for $45, or by mail or in person for $50.
+Certificates filed online take between three and seven business days to process, while mailed forms take seven to 10 business days.

 Here’s what to include:

-The registered agent is the person or company authorized to accept legal mail on your LLC’s behalf.
+List the name of your registered agent, the person or company authorized to accept legal mail on your LLC’s behalf.

-This is the physical street address of the office where your registered agent can be reached.
+List the physical street address of the Arkansas office where your registered agent can be reached.

 An operating agreement is a contract between the LLC’s members that sets the company rules and structure.
-It can include any rules you want, but generally they cover things like initial investments, profits and losses, voting rights, and dissolution processes.
+It can include any rules you want, but generally covers things like initial investments, profits and losses, voting rights, and dissolution processes.

 Arkansas does not require LLCs to adopt a written operating agreement, but it’s standard business practice and can help you avoid legal disputes and misunderstandings.

 An EIN (Employer Identification Number) is an unique number given to businesses by the IRS.
-These numbers aren’t technically required, but if you don’t have one, there’s a laundry list of things you can’t do.
+These numbers aren’t technically required for all LLCs in Arkansas, but if you don’t have one, there’s a laundry list of things you can’t do.
 For example, you need an EIN if you want to hire employees or open a bank account.

 Tip: You can file for an EIN yourself or hire us to do it for you.